Delight creeps in. Like watching Agnes Moorehead

 accommodate audience laughter) a story

-about an elephant who was rumored to
+about an elephant who was rumored to have

-fall in love with its trainer, who happened
+fallen in love with its trainer, who happened

-to be a ‘dwarf’.
+to be a ‘dwarf.’
 The pair come to a tragic

 end during a purported sexual act (the